Dragonfly Class is a year 5 and 6 class and is taught by Mrs Painter.

-PE and Games are on every Tuesday and Thursday at present. .
+PE and Games, please ensure your child brings in a PE kit on PE days.
 The children will need a note from home if they cannot do PE or do not have their kit for some reason.
 They will be given alternative work to do and if we have no parental note they will have a reminder sent home.

 Most of the class are now ‘free readers’.
 This means they are responsible for choosing and supplying their own reading book, either from the school library, their local library or from home.
 Children are expected to have a reading book and their reading log in school every day.
 In our book corners and library we have a wonderful, selection of inspirational fiction and non-fiction from which you child can select a book.
 As mentioned above, I would like children to read for at least an hour over the course of a week.
 If you have the time to read with your child for at least a few minutes a week, this can be extremely encouraging, even for the most independent reader.
 Reading to your child is also an invaluable way of promoting and supporting them in a love of reading.
 Please support us in this matter by signing the reading log weekly and by informing us if your child has been unable to read for some reason.
 There is a large body of evidence that children who read regularly have much greater success at all stages of their education.